-The decision regarding those students who will study GCSE Computer Science or GCSE Business and Communication Systems in the Red and Yellow pathways is made using academic performance data and in consultation with the Leader of Learning, Digital Technologies.
+The decision regarding which course a students will follow in the red and yellow pathways is made using academic performance data and in consultation with the Leader of Learning, Digital Technologies.
+Further detailed information regarding each ICT course can be found in the subject specific section of this booklet.